exercism/php/exercises/concept/language-list/.docs/instructions.md

 ## 3. Define a function to add a language to the list

-Define the `add_to_language_list` function that takes 2 arguments, an array of languages, and the new lanugage.
+Define the `add_to_language_list` function that takes 2 arguments, an array of languages, and the new language.

 ```php
 <?php